Stonefields School A-Z

 Donations for 2023 are:

 2 learners - $850

 3 or more learners - $1200

 All donations are tax deductible and a receipt will be issued.

 This is where caregivers receive notifications and communications and where you can keep us informed of your child/ren's absences.

 If you are in the school in the event of an emergency please follow the staff's instructions and procedures below.

 Signal: Continuous ringing of the school bell or announcement for fire, earthquake, chemical spill, volcanic eruption or lockdown.

 Action: Children and visitors follow teacher direction in a quick & orderly manner.
-The evacuation point is on the rear of the netball courts.
+The evacuation point is on the field.

-A member from the Leadership team will give the command to re-enter the building when it is safe to do so.
+A member of the Leadership team will give the command to re-enter the building when it is safe to do so.